LSC-CyFair Math Department

 1. The Math Department is committed to the vision of Lone Star College-CyFair, that we are a "responsive, innovative and collaborative learning community that thrives on preparing students for a lifetime of learning and change."

-2. The Math Department is committed to the principle of academic freedom, that instructors are best able to gauge the needs of their students and should be free to conduct their classes in the way that they feel would most effectively meet those needs through the strengths of their own personal teaching philosophies and styles.
+2. The Math Department is committed to the principle of academic freedom, that instructors are best able to gauge the needs of their students and should be free to conduct their classes in the way that they feel would most effectively meets those needs through the strengths of their own personal teaching philosophies and styles.
 In accordance with this principle, we keep our policies and guidelines to the minimum necessary to assure that our common mission is achieved.

 3. The Math Department is committed to interactive and collaborative learning.
 Therefore, instructors should strive to engage students actively through such activities as class discussions and individual and group problem solving activities.